arangodb/docs-hugo/site/content/3.12/develop/http-api/documents.md

 ArangoDB continues to process the remaining operations should an error occur during the processing of one operation.
 Errors are returned _inline_ in the response body as an error document (see below for more details).
-Additionally, the `X-Arango-Error-Codes` header contains a map of the error codes that occurred together with their multiplicities, like `1205:10,1210:17` which means that in 10 cases the error 1205 (illegal document handle) and in 17 cases the error 1210 (unique constraint violated) has happened.
+Additionally, the `X-Arango-Error-Codes` header is set.
+It contains a map of the error codes and how often each kind of error occurred.
+For example, `1200:17,1205:10` means that in 17 cases the error 1200 ("revision conflict") has happened, and in 10 cases the error 1205 ("illegal document handle").

 Generally, the bulk operations expect an input array and the result body contains a JSON array of the same length.